retrixe/EnderChat/README.md

 **Note:** iOS support is currently untested and may have bugs and/or performance issues, since I don't have a Mac to properly support iOS as a target platform.
 Contributions to improve iOS support are welcome though!

-Currently, you must build EnderChat yourself from source.
-However, IPA files are planned to be uploaded in the future for each EnderChat release (similar to Android), which can then be sideloaded using techniques like AltStore.
+IPAs are available to download for each EnderChat release [here.](https://github.com/retrixe/EnderChat/releases) These can be sideloaded on your iPhone using techniques like AltStore.

 There are no plans to publish EnderChat to the iOS App Store for now. ***While the license allows redistribution, I request people not to abuse this privilege and publish EnderChat to the App Store without my permission (for now).***